Guide to Industrial Wastewater Discharge Permits and Fees

 Enforcement CostsVariableVariableVariableVariable

-• Enforcement Costs — This fee will be based on Environmental Services’ costs to administer each enforcement action.
-Note: this is different from enforcement action penalties that are issued for violations of a permit requirement.
+• Enforcement Costs: Based on Environmental Services’ costs to administer each enforcement action and each permittee’s compliance history.
+This is different from enforcement action penalties that are issued for violations of a permit requirement.